wise2jz/wise2jz/README.md

 ## About

-- Research, design, and development of space systems with focus on flight hardware and software.
+- Research, design, and development of space systems, with emphasis on flight hardware and software.
 - Emphasis on evidence-driven design, reproducible toolchains, and test harness integration.

 ## Core Skills